US airlines launch drive for national airline policy

-“Right now, we are subject to what is really a hodgepodge of ill-thought-out regulations and taxes,” said Nick Calio, president of Airlines for America, flanked by top executives from US Airways LCC.N, Southwest (LUV.N) and other carriers.
+“Right now, we are subject to what is really a hodge-podge of ill-thought-out regulations and taxes,” said Nick Calio, president of Airlines for America, flanked by top executives from US Airways, Southwest and other carriers.

 U.S. airlines also suffer from an outdated air traffic control system, volatile energy prices and increased competition from foreign carriers for international routes that help pay for less profitable domestic routes, Calio said.